 The Department of Trade and Industry (DTI), which administers the law of copyright, perceived the necessity of updating the Copyright Act.
 A few years ago it produced a draft amending Bill.
 By virtue of the strong (justified) criticisms it elicited, it was redrafted several times.
 The impression is gained that the drafting was undertaken by civil servants and/or ivory tower academics who have little conception of applying copyright law in practice or conducting litigation to enforce copyright owners’ rights.
 They simply have not done time in the copyright trenches!

-Despite the DTI’s best efforts the draft Bill remained an abomination.
+Despite the DTI’s best efforts, the draft Bill remained an abomination.
 It was poorly drafted, lacked balance, and exhibited a lamentable lack of appreciation of the principles of copyright law and of the basic tenets of legal draftsmanship.
 When the Bill came before the Parliamentary Portfolio Committee on Trade and Industry for consideration, the committee rightly recognized its poor quality and it decided to redraft the Bill itself.
 It was a daunting task because something that is fundamentally flawed does not really bear being patched up and repaired.

 It is said that a camel is a horse designed by a committee.
 Alas, the Parliamentary Committee, aiming at a horse, designed a five-legged, clumsy camel, unfit for purpose.
 While it was an improvement on the abominable beast designed by the DTI, it was far from being an acceptable piece of legislation.

 Nonetheless, the draft Bill was passed by Parliament and was submitted to President Ramaphosa for signature in March 2019, whereupon it would become law.
-Fortunately, President Ramaphosa was alerted to the shortcoming of the Bill, in particular that several of its provisions are contrary to the Constitution, and declined to sign it.
+Fortunately, President Ramaphosa was alerted to the shortcomings of the Bill, in particular, that several of its provisions are contrary to the Constitution, and declined to sign it.
 In June 2020 he sent the Bill back to Parliament for reconsideration and compliance with the Constitution.
 The House of Assembly rescinded the Bill on 1 June 2021.
 The drafting process ought to start afresh and be undertaken by a small working group of true copyright experts, with practical experience, adopting a balanced judicial approach.
 Care should be taken that the Bill can pass constitutional muster.

 EXCEPTIONS TO COPYRIGHT